 From their web page: connections include radio sites from Cheyenne, Wyoming along the front range in Fort Collins, Longmont, Boulder, Denver, Colorado Springs, Vail, Grand Junction, Pueblo and Cañon City, west toward Salida, and south to San Antonio Mountain, New Mexico.
 New Mexico’s coverage is from Albuquerque to Santa Fe, to Taos to San Antonio Mountain.

-The microwave carries connections for the DMR repeaters, Colorado Connection and other partners such as the Fun Machine.
+The microwave carries connections for their DMR repeaters, Colorado Connection and other partners such as the Fun Machine.

 They also provides sample codeplugs for many of the DMR radios.
 So if you are new you can download the appropriate codeplug for your radio, change the ID to your DMR ID and can be on the air.